likicv/usysml-test-cases/test_cases.md

 Library.
 This means that every *PartDefintion*, directly or indirectly, is a subclass of `Parts::Part` from the Systems Library.

-An element declared with the keyword `part def` is *PartDefinition*.
-This is a *definition element*.
 The purpose of definition elements is to type appropriate usage elements.
-The usage element that can be typed by *PartDefinition* is *PartUsage*, declared with the keyword `part`.
-*PartUsage* is a usage element that represent usage of a part definition.
+The usage element that can be typed by *PartDefinition* is *PartUsage*, declared with the keyword `part`. *PartUsage* is a usage element that represent usage of a part definition.
 See [Test Case 01-003](#test-case-01-003-partusage-element) ).

 In the textual notation example given above, the following elements are